Sati (practice): Earliest records

-Few reliable records exist of the practice before the time of the Gupta Empire (c.
-400 CE).

 Early Greek sources

 Among those that do reference the practice, the lost works of the Greek historian Aristobulus of Cassandreia, who travelled to India with the expedition of Alexander the Great in c.
 327 BCE, are preserved in the fragments of Strabo.
 There are different views by authors on what Aristobulus hears as widows of one or more tribes in India performing self-sacrifice on the husband's pyre, one author also mentions that widows who declined to die were held in disgrace.
 In contrast, Megasthenes who visited India during 300 BCE does not mention any specific reference to the practice, which Dehejia takes as an indication that the practice was non-existent then.

 Diodorus writes about the wives of Ceteus, the Indian captain of Eumenes, competing for burning themselves after his death in the Battle of Paraitakene (317 BCE).
 The younger one is permitted to mount the pyre.
 Modern historians believe Diodorus's source for this episode was the eyewitness account of the now lost historian Hieronymus of Cardia.
 Hieronymus' explanation of the origin of sati appears to be his own composite, created from a variety of Indian traditions and practices to form a moral lesson upholding traditional Greek values.
 Modern scholarship has generally treated this instance as an isolated incident, not representative of general culture.

 Two other independent sources that mention widows who voluntarily joined their husbands' pyres as a mark of their love are Cicero and Nicolaus of Damascus.